stefanspringer1/SwiftXML/README.md

 Generally, there is no a need to change any prefix for a registered namespace during processing (there are also no tools added that would simplify this), just use the prefix returned by `prefix(forNamespaceURI:)` and, if necessary, define prefixes for a serialization.

 Concerning attributes, set or get an attribute value via `element[prefix,name]`, where `prefix` might be `nil`.
 The attributes that do not have an explicit namespace prefix set in the source do not get a namespace prefix during parsing, regardless of whether the corresponding element belongs to a namespace.
-So e.g. `myElement["id"]` also returns the according attribute value of an element that has a prefix.
-Changing the prefix of an element does not change the prefix of its attributes.
+So e.g. `myElement["id"]` also returns the according attribute value of an element that has a prefix, and `document.registeredAttributes("id")` finds all these attributes.
+Consequently, changing the prefix of an element does not change the prefixes of its attributes.

 Example: